manon-vadja/Versioning-Introduction/README.md

 ## tips

-You can check the modifications using the following command :
+You can check the modifications in your working area using the following command :
                     $ git status

+You can open a new branch in a directory using
+                    $ git checkout -b "nameofthebranch"